 The CCS seed delivery process relies on a hydraulically driven fan to move seed from the CCS tank to the row-units.
 When the planter is lowered, hydraulic flow is sent to the seed delivery fan.
 A flow control valve and gauge, located near the tank, allows for the proper tank pressure setting based on seed type.

-Seed cleanout could not be much easier with a CCS Planter.
-When finished planting any remaining seed can simply be removed via access doors at the bottom of the CCS tank.
+Seed cleanout could not be easier with a CCS planter.
+When the operator is finished planting, any remaining seed can simply be removed via access doors at the bottom of the CCS tank.

 Because seed is only traveling through the CCS delivery hoses when required by the meter, there is not much left to clean.